sebastian-ch/sebastian-ch/README.md

 ### Hi! :ocean:

-I like leaflet, D3, maps, and spatial data visualization.
+I like Leaflet, D3, maps, and spatial data visualization.

+Currently, I'm a GIS Developer Intern at the United Nations Development Programme supporting [Small Island Developing States](https://www.sparkblue.org/dashboard/small-island-developing-states) :desert_island:

-I'm a recent graduate of the [Cartography M.Sc.
+Before that, I gradatuated from the international [Cartography M.Sc.
 Program](https://cartographymaster.eu/) :world_map:
 <!--
 **sebastian-ch/sebastian-ch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.